Q: What is SecondHandSongs?

 Q: Can I add multiple cover songs of the same work by the same artist?

 A: No, only 1 cover song per work per artist.
+By consequence karaoke versions are also out of scope.

 Q: Why does it say "unverified" next to my submission?